yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Practically, the foreseen educational platform realizes local engagement, user-focused learning with both an individually-oriented as well as collective component; collaboration and the accumulation of knowledge and skills are key to a successful implementation of the platform.
 Apart from a digital educational platform and the realization of a physical research space where public-private-civic partners can collaborate, a third component of the project is the translation of data in intuitive interfaces and data visualization.
 Students and researchers (“users”) will be taught to translate data into visualization, thereby not only learning how to interpret data, but also how to code and reflect on what coding practices mean; how the act of coding influences how data is represented.
 Users, in this way, become more aware of how data may be manipulated while at the same time gaining skills that empower the user.
 By learning how to read and handle data streams and how these may be translated in visualizations, users therefore not only gain skills, but also become more empowered, “smart” users.
 Moreover, data visualization tools provide a great foundation for collaborative activities between universities and other institutions; these tools move beyond the mode of mere data processing to instead produce new insights and knowledge.

 The project thus involves visualization and interface expertise of private partners to not merely facilitate and realize skilling of humanities’ researchers, but to moreover stimulate new knowledge production.
-Directly connected to this is the fact that the consortium is complemented by open data collections provided by museums.
+Directly connected to this is the fact that the consortium is complemented by open data collections provided by cultural institutions.
 These open data collections provide research material for humanities researchers to interact with, to investigate and to draw new knowledge from.

-The exhibition would be a combination of on and offline projects, culminating in a public six week exhibition in the Museum Square in Vienna three years into the project.
-We endeavor to involve students from the platform, partners from the lab space, as well as other private and public partners, developers, and the general population.
-This exhibition would consist of workshops, data events, speakers, art installations, and presentations on relationships between ITC, art, business, and cultural heritage.
+This also relates to the second part of the Collection as Interfaces sub-project; the research performed by consortium of actors will culminate in a public six week exhibition, situated in the Museum Square in Vienna in the third year of the project.
+Involving and drawing from the research practices of students on the platform, the partners in the lab, as well as other private and public partners, developers and the general population, the exhibition publicly presents workshops, art installations and events about the relationship between ICT, art, business and cultural heritage.

-This also relates to the second part of the Collection as Interface sub-project; the research performed by consortium of actors will culminate in a public six week exhibition, situated in the Museum Square in Vienna in the third year of the project.
-Involving and drawing from the research practices of students on the platform, the partners in the lab space and the general population, the exhibition publicly presents workshops, art installations and events about the relationship between ICT, art, business and cultural heritage.
+The exhibition would be a combination of on and offline projects complemented by workshops, data events, speakers, art installations, and presentations on relationships between ITC, art, business, and cultural heritage.
 Situated in public space, the exhibition invites the public to engage with art work, developed interfaces, and visualizations which are the result of researchers’ efforts in researching open data provided by cultural institutions.

 The exhibition will be presented in the third year of the project.
 However, at the end of the first year, a trial event will be organized in Vienna, where first results are to be presented.
 Between the first and third year, the consortium will work on realizing the six week exhibition through crowdfunding mechanisms, such as kickstarter (www.kickstart.com)

 **Consortium**